Wheat yield forecasts for Australia

 Using innovative analytics, CSIRO’s Graincast™ forecasting technology can forecast grain production at any scale from paddock to region to state to national.
 Each fortnight during the grain growing season, we provide select forecasts of Australia’s wheat yield, at no cost.
 In 2021 we’ve added some bells and whistles with maps of soil water, water-limited yield forecasts and their uncertainty, and state specific forecasts.
 Graincast’s™ forecasting capability is an Australian first.

 Daily rainfall, temperature and solar radiation data are sourced from the Bureau of Meteorology at 202 selected high quality observation stations.
 Soil data are sourced from the Australian Soil and Landscape Grid and matched to these weather stations.
 Soil water status and water-limited grain yield forecasts are calculated by the Agricultural Production Systems Simulator, APSIM®, a modular modelling framework developed to simulate biophysical process in farming systems.
 APSIM® contains a suite of modules that include a diverse range of crops and pastures, and soil processes including water balance and nitrogen transformations.
 We also use statistical analysis of past annual yields data to convert water-limited yield potential into actual yields achieved at national and state levels.

-More information about the national wheat yield forecasting and a historic evaluation of forecast results from 1987 to 2016 was presented at the Australian Agronomy Conference in Wagga Wagga, 25-29 August 2019.
-We invite you to click on the link: http://agronomyaustraliaproceedings.org/images/sampledata/2019/2019ASA_Hochman_Zvi_164.pdf
+Our methodology is based on peer reviewed science.
+It was successfully tested in 2017 and has been going since 2018.
+We presented more information about the national wheat yield forecasting and a historic evaluation of forecast results from 1987 to 2016 at the Australian Agronomy Conference in Wagga Wagga, 25-29 August 2019.
+We invite you to read the conference paper.

 What Graincast™ can’t do